 Rlrl LrlrDownbeat emphasis.
 The most natural accent pattern.

-DrumShed's Fill Builder includes 23,000+ sticking patterns.
+DrumShed's Fill Builder includes 36,700+ sticking patterns.
 Select any sticking, apply accent shapes, assign voices to drums, and hear it at your tempo.
-Every sticking on this page (and thousands more) is ready to practice.
+Nearly every sticking on this page is in the pool — triple strokes are the exception, since the pool caps at two consecutive strokes per hand.